Glossary

 Wallet account

-Funds that are released from an Item to the user allocated as the seller are placed in the User’s Wallet Account.
+Funds released from an Item to a user as the seller are credited to the user’s Wallet Account.